 When you’re presented with a clickable icon, button, or image and you have no idea what it does or where it’s going to take you, that’s mystery meat.
 Coined in the late 90’s by web designer Vincent Flanders (the founder of “Webpages That Suck“), it’s in reference to designs that are clear to the designer, but simply baffling to anyone trying to use it.

 A lot of times this mystery meat appears when people try to get creative with a tried-and-true design.
-Think of the hotel shower faucet that you cannot figure out how to use, even though you’ve been successfully taking showers for decades.
+Think of the hotel shower faucet that you cannot figure out how to use, even though you’ve been successfully taking showers for years.

 Over time, we’ve all been trained to look for specific cues to navigate online—a little phone icon will lead you to the phone number, a magnifying glass takes you to search, etc. Throw an unexpected or ambiguous choice into the mix, and people get confused.